Bongiwe Gangeni

 Bongiwe Gangeni (born c.
-1976), is a South African pharmacist, businesswoman and corporate executive, who is a designated corporate executive at Standard Chartered Bank, responsible for Africa, the Middle East and Europe.
+1976) is a South African pharmacist, businesswoman and corporate executive, who is a designated corporate executive at Standard Chartered Bank, responsible for Africa, the Middle East and Europe.
 She starts her assignment in March 2022.
 She will be based in Dubai, in the United Arab Emirates.

 Before that, she served as a member of the Absa Bank Limited Executive Committee, concurrently carrying the mantles of Deputy Chief Executive Officer for Retail and Business Banking, and of Head of Relationship Banking.
 She worked at Absa for fourteen years, based in Johannesburg, South Africa.

 Background and education

 She was born in South Africa in the late 1970s.
 Bongiwe grew up in Thembisa, a northeastern suburb of Johannesburg.
 After attending local primary and secondary schools, she was admitted to the University of the Witwatersrand, where she obtained a Bachelor of Pharmacy degree.
-She then went on to obtain a postgraduate Diploma in Management from the from Wits Business School, the business school of the same university.
+She then went on to obtain a postgraduate Diploma in Management from Wits Business School, the business school of the same university.

 Her degree of Master of Business Administration was awarded by the Gordon Institute of Business Science, the business school of the University of Pretoria.
 Bongiwe also completed the Advanced Management Programme at Harvard Business School.